top of page

 • The Official IELTS Website: An essential site with all the information you need to know for the IELTS.
 What are the tests like?
 Can I access the handbook online?
 What organisations recognise IELTS?
 We recommend all students who are planning or going to take IETLS to have a look before you sit in the exam.

-• IELTS – International English Language test – British Council: The main British Council IELTS site providing information on the what, why and where, around IELTS exams.
+• IELTS – International English Language test – British Council: The main British Council IELTS site provides information on the what, why and where, for IELTS exams.
 Taking an IELTS test helps to open doors to international education and employment all over the globe.
 Moreover, candidates with high scores are particularly sought after by universities and employers in English-speaking countries.

-• Write&Improve + Test Zone: Submit your own work or practice your writing with any of the suggested tasks.
+• Write&Improve + Test Zone: Submit your work or practice your writing with any of the suggested tasks.
 This site, created at the University of Cambridge, will give you instant feedback and an IELTS grade, so you know exactly what you need to do to get the grade that you want.
-(We recommend that you use Chrome to access this website)

 • PolyU IELTS Preparation Site: The Polytechnic University’s excellent IELTS preparation website, with more tasks and simulated tests.